 FTP, or File Transfer Protocol, offers users direct access to their website’s files from their computers, without the use of a browser.
 Since FileZilla is one of the most widely used FTP solutions and is officially recommended by WordPress, we’ll use it in this demo.
 If you’re using another FTP solution, the steps will be similar.

 1. Open FileZilla.
-It should say Remote Site in the top left-corner of your screen.
+It should say Remote or Local Site in the top left-corner of your screen.

-This process is so incredibly simple that it seems like the obvious choice.
-But the major disadvantage of using FTP is how slow the download process is.
+This is another incredibly simple option.
+However, the major disadvantage of using FTP is how slow the download process is.
 Each media file will be uploaded to the FTP queue and downloaded one-by-one.

 If you have hundreds or thousands of files in your media library, consider one of the other methods below.